evanmarshall-dev/kickit-backend/LEARNING_GUIDE.md

 // Examples:
 { "error": "Missing required fields: title, category" }
-{ "error": "Invalid adventure ID format." }
+{ "error": "Invalid kick ID format." }
-{ "error": "You do not have permission to delete this adventure." }
+{ "error": "You do not have permission to delete this kick." }
 ```

 ### API Versioning